 - Willem Dafoe as Detective Donald Kimball

 - Anthony Lemke as Marcus Halberstram

 - Stephen Bogaert as Harold Carnes

 MOVIES & MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
 We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
 Please support us by not blocking ads on our site.
-Thank you.MOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We are a genuinely independent website and we rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
+Thank you.MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
 If you do block ads please consider making a small donation to our running costs instead.
 We'd really appreciate it.
 Thank you.
 As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.